CharlotteMD/wdi-fourth-project/README.md

 <h3>Future Functionality</h3>

 <li>I had planned to add filters to the Auctions Index but I ran out of time.
 They would filter by current highest bid, location and facilities.</li>
-<li>I wanted to add the ability for hotels to email the winning bidder.</li>
+<li>I wanted to add the ability for hotels to message the winning bidder.</li>
 <li>I'd really like the auction to automatically end after a set time and then delete itself a week or so later.</li>
 <li>I have started developing another side of the site where users can set a budget and the kind of hotel they are looking for for a specific date and if a hotel can fulfil this they can message the guest.
 Watch this space!</li>